Table of Contents

 |m.||The building can stand without a beam.||The building can’t stand without a column.|

-Hence, beam and column differ in their load carrying and transferring behavior.
+Hence, beams and columns differ in their load-carrying and transferring behavior.

 1. Content Filter & Authenticity Checking Team, Dream Civil International

 (Our team checks every content & detail to maintain quality.)

 We are sorry that this post was not useful for you!